 This paper presented a new tabu search heuristic to solve the class/teacher timetabling problem.
-Experiments on real-world instances showed that the proposed method significantly outperforms a previously developed hybrid tabu search algorithm and it has the advantage of a simpler design.
+Experiments in real world instances showed that the proposed method outperforms significantly a previously developed hybrid tabu search algorithm, and it has the advantage of a simpler design.

-Contributions of this paper include the empirical verification that although informed diversification strategies are not commonly employed in tabu search implementations for the class/teacher timetabling problem, their incorporation can significantly improve the robustness of the method.
-The proposed method not only produced better solutions for all test instances, but also performed faster than a hybrid tabu search approach.
+Contributions of this paper include the empirical verification that although informed diversification strategies are not commonly employed in tabu search implementations for the class/teacher timetabling problem, its incorporation can significantly improve the method robustness.
+The proposed method not only produced better solutions for all test instances but also performed faster than a hybrid tabu search approach.

-Although in the proposed algorithm long-term memory was used to guide diversification procedures, intensification strategies, which use this type of information, can be formulated, and their application is worthy of receiving further investigation.
+Although in the proposed algorithm long term memory was used to guide diversification procedures, intensification strategies which use this type of information can be formulated, and its application is worthy of receiving further investigation.